improving-minnesota/react-workshop/labs/lab-04-flux.md

 },
 ```

-- Finally we need create the callback for when the **Paginator** emits a change event.
+- Finally, we need create the callback for when the **Paginator** emits a change event.
-  - The event's payload will be the new page to load, so we just need to request that page of employees.
+  - The event's payload will be the new page to load.
+We just need to request that page of employees.

 ```javascript
 onPageChange: function (page) {